From shade to shelter

 Lumber from Rockefeller Center Christmas trees has been used to help build Habitat homes in Pascagoula, Mississippi; New York City; Stamford, Connecticut; and Newburgh, New York.

-The Carpenter’s Gift was inspired by the generous annual donation of the Rockefeller Center Christmas Tree to Habitat and celebrates the importance of helping our neighbors.
+- The children's book The Carpenter's Gift was inspired by the generous annual donation of the Rockefeller Center Christmas Tree to Habitat and celebrates the importance of helping our neighbors.